 It is mandatory that the speedometer is working correctly and gives an accurate reading.
 Your view of the speedometer must not be impaired, so if the glass has been cracked and distorts your view, your vehicle will fail its MOT test.

-Registration plates must be securely fitted to the vehicle and they must be in good condition, which means that they are fully readable and not obscured.
-The spacing and lettering must meet current legal regulation, so if you have a personalised registration, you should take a look at government legislation* to ensure yours is legal.
+Registration plates must be securely fitted to the vehicle and they must be in good condition, meaning that they are fully readable and not obscured.
+The spacing and lettering must meet current legal regulation, so if you have a personalised registration, you should research current government legislation to ensure yours is legal.

 The body of your vehicle will be checked for any signs of damage and corrosion.
 All components must be free from jagged and/ or sharp edges that could potentially cause damage or harm to other vehicles or pedestrians.